Tresjs/tres/docs/guide/index.md

 ## Vite

-If you are using Vite, you just need to add this to your `vite.config.ts` inside of the vue plugin:
+If you are using Vite, you just need to import and add the `templateCompilerOptions` from TresJS to your `vite.config.ts` inside of the vue plugin:

 ```ts
 import { templateCompilerOptions } from '@tresjs/core'